migo315/open-coaster-interface/examples/single_attraction.md

 # Get single attraction (e.g. "Taron")
 You can fetch every attraction by an **Universally Unique ID** (UUID).
-Every attraction as an UUID.
+Every attraction has an UUID.
 You can look up the UUID at
 [coaster.cloud](https://coaster.cloud).
 This example use "Taron" and the UUID of "Taron" is `81d663fc-ef37-40fe-b1c7-dc768a5a57f8`.

 ## Common